vim-advent-calendar/vimways.org/content/2018/justinmk-exmode.md

-The mechanisms and ergonomics for delivering data to Vim at invocation-time are essentially unchanged from vi—owing, yes, to deference to [POSIX vi](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/vi.html) and our old friend backwards compatibility—but perhaps primarly to intertia.
+The mechanisms and ergonomics for delivering data to Vim at invocation-time are essentially unchanged from vi—owing, yes, to deference to [POSIX vi](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/vi.html) and our old friend backwards compatibility—but perhaps primarly to inertia.

 It turns out that very few people actually care about the traditional behavior: the precise behavior of `-es`, for example, was broken in Nvim for years but no